dokku/dokku/docs/deployment/schedulers/k3s.md

 ### Implemented Commands and Triggers

 This plugin implements various functionality through `plugn` triggers to integrate with Docker for running apps on a single server.
-The following functionality is supported by the `scheduler-docker-local` plugin.
+The following functionality is supported by the `scheduler-k3s` plugin.

 - `apps:destroy`
 - `cron`